 Medication for Women with Advanced Breast Cancer

 All women with advanced breast cancer face a difficult and uncertain future.
 Most of them endure long courses of treatment that leave them looking to alternative or experimental therapies for a cure.
-A drug called trastuzumab (Herceptin) attacks a particularly aggressive form of breast cancer in a novel way.
+A drug called trastuzumab attacks a particularly aggressive form of breast cancer in a unique way.

-One aggressive form of breast cancer is characterized by an overabundance of a protein known as human epithelial growth factor receptor-2 (HER2).
+One aggressive form of breast cancer is characterized by too much of a protein known as human epithelial growth factor receptor-2 (HER2).
 This protein stimulates the growth of breast tumors.
 Trastuzumab is a monoclonal antibody, which blocks the HER2 receptor.
-This inhibits the growth of cancer cells.
+This obstructs the growth of cancer cells.

 Scientists have known since the 1980's that women whose breast cancers produce too much HER2 have cancers that are more aggressive and more likely to metastasize, or spread.
-Trastuzumab can enhance the effectiveness of standard chemotherapy treatments by targeting the HER2 receptor and inhibiting its activity.
+Trastuzumab can enhance the effectiveness of standard chemotherapy treatments by targeting the HER2 receptor and slowing its activity.

 Trastuzumab May Delay Cancer Progression

 Several clinical studies show that women with HER2-positive tumors using trastuzumab with chemotherapy have slower cancer growth and better response to treatment.
 An early study from 2001 showed that trastuzumab when added to chemotherapy was effective in slowing disease progression in HER2-positive breast cancer patients.
 In women with HER2-positive operable breast cancer, trastuzumab combined with chemotherapy improved survival outcome compared to those without trastuzumab.

-Combined results of two studies involving over 3,300 women found longer survival rates after 1 year of treatment with trastuzumab added to chemotherapy compared to those without trastuzumab.
+Combined results of 2 studies involving over 3,300 women found longer survival rates after 1 year of treatment with trastuzumab added to chemotherapy compared to those without trastuzumab.

 In another study (the HERA trial), 1 year of treatment resulted in significant survival and less disease progression.
 In follow-up studies at 2 and 4 years, disease-free survival was maintained.
 Women who began treatment with trastuzumab after the first year of the study had similar results.
 There was little difference however, in overall survival or risk of death at the 4 year follow-up.